chrultrabook/docs/docs/bootableusb.md

 2. Place the ISO in a safe place.

-### Flashing using Rufus
+### Flashing using Rufus (Windows)

-For this guide, we will be using Rufus to create our bootable USBs.
+For this guide, we will be using Rufus to create our bootable USB.

 1. Download Rufus from [here](https://rufus.ie/en/).
 The standard Windows x64 version will do.